 Production and Characteristics of Polycarbonate

 Polycarbonate is a plastic that was patented in the 1950s by the German pharmaceutical and agrochemical company Bayer AG.
 It is obtained by polycondensation of bisphenol A and phosgene, an organic component and a chemical component.
 Bisphenol A, transformed into a salt, reacts with phosgene, which is dissolved in a chlorine solution.
 The result is polycarbonate, a material that has many valuable properties for different industries.

 PC is indeed known to be resistant to shocks, scratches and heat.
 It is also transparent and much less dense than glass, which provides ideal optical properties.
 However, it is not resistant to chemicals and UV rays, so avoid applications that are too exposed to sunlight over the long term.
 Finally, since the plastic can release Bisphenol A particles, it is not recommended for food contact applications.

 3D printing with polycarbonate

-Most manufacturers of 3D printing filaments offer polycarbonate in their range, such as Nanovia, 3DXTech, Polymaker, Kimya, or machine manufacturers such as Raise3D or Stratasys who offer PC-ABS, combining the resistance of polycarbonate with the flexibility of ABS.
-The price of a spool varies according to the brand and the quantity but count between $30 and $60 for 750 grams.
+Most manufacturers of 3D printing filaments offer polycarbonate in their range.
+For example, Nanovia, 3DXTech, Polymaker, Kimya, or machine manufacturers such as Raise3D or Stratasys who offer PC-ABS, combining the resistance of polycarbonate with the flexibility of ABS.
+The price of a spool varies according to the brand and the quantity, but often is between $30 and $60 for 750 grams.